klinquist/tf-aws-s3-cf-template/README.md

 * Run `./create-hosted-zone.sh` to automatically create the hosted zone in AWS Route53.
 * Login to your domain registrar and update the NS records for your domain to the ones printed by the script above.  **Wait up to 30 minutes for the changes to propagate.**

-**If your domain's NS records are not yet pointed to AWS prior to running terraform, this script will timeout validating the certificate.**
+**If your domain's NS records are not pointed to AWS before running terraform, this script will timeout validating the certificate.**

 Run the following to deploy the infrastructure:
 ```